Shregs-Data/Ribbon-App-Performance/README.md

 ![download](https://github.com/Shregs-Data/Ribbon-App-Performance/assets/119749875/05a7b1cb-f4d1-4470-aa68-d23d362e0e73)

 ---
-#### We'll Continue with the Metrics Bounce Rate And Retention Rate
+#### We'll Continue with the Metrics Churn Rate And Retention Rate

-Bounce Rate represents the percentage of visitors who enter a site, take no action, and leave after visiting only one page.
-In this Context, Bounce Rate refers to the percentage of users who downloaded, registered and deleted the app without using it.
+Churn Rate represents the percentage of users who downloads an app, take no action, and uninstall after visiting only the landing page.
+In this Context, churn Rate refers to the percentage of users who downloaded, registered and deleted the app without using it.

-Fortunately, this app has minimal bounce rate and even falls within the range of the an Application acceptable standard of 24% - 45%.
+Fortunately, this app has minimal churn rate and even falls within the range of the an Application acceptable standard of 24% - 45%.
 It surpassed the 24% target of the company by 1%.

 ![download](https://github.com/Shregs-Data/Ribbon-App-Performance/assets/119749875/2d79f76c-f223-42f7-abd5-79ab25899e35)

-Since the bounce rate of the app is good enough, the next question to ask is, do these users stay back on this app for more?
+Since the churn rate of the app is good enough, the next question to ask is, do these users stay back on this app for more?
 Answering this is gives birth to the Retention Rate

 Retention Rate gives a number to the percentage of users who still use an app a certain number of days after install.